4Catalyzer/flask-resty/docs/guide.rst

 Sorting
 -------

-Add filtering to your list endpoints by setting the ``pagination`` attribute on the base class.
+Add sorting to your list endpoints by setting the ``sorting`` attribute on the base class.

 The following will allow clients to pass a ``sort`` parameter in the query string, e.g. ``?sort=-created_at``.